 Out of all the lessons he learned by escaping Scientology, he learned one lesson harder than any other: Never let your tribe do your thinking for you.

-Alanzo writes from the battlefield of the war between Scientology & Anti-Scientology.
+Alanzo thinks critically in the war between Scientology & Anti-Scientology.

 Alanzo was involved in Scientology for 16 years.